Kindle Direct Publishing for Australian Authors

 It’s important to remember that your book is an investment.
 When you spend any money on publishing your book, it’s an investment you want to get back unless your book is a passion project.
 Treat your book like the investment it is!
 It’s worth it.

-There are a lot of programs that you can use for free if you have the time to learn them and the technical experience.
-However, there are also many companies, including Author Services Australia, which offer professional self-publishing services.
+There are numerous free programs available, provided you have the time to learn them and the necessary technical experience.
+However, many companies, including Author Services Australia, offer professional self-publishing services.
 We love helping author self-publish their books.
 Your dream of becoming an author is just a few clicks away.

-If you need any assistance with author marketing or social media, please don’t hesitate to reach out and contact us directly.
+If you have any questions about the self-publishing process, please don’t hesitate to contact us

 Interesting article.
 I’m curious, any idea why, if they have a print facility in Aus, I can’t get author copies of my book in hardback form?
 It’s not an option to buy them here and none of the other marketplaces listed will ship them here.
 It works for paperback though.
 I’ve got two books published through them and just made a hardcover version of one, so I’m curious.
 I also publish through D2D and they don’t have a hardcover option at all.